 He was laid to rest here back in 1997 with full military honours along with six of his fellow comrades.
 His remains were found in Bolivia and returned to Cuba.
 The monument consists of two parts.
 Above ground there is a huge statue and marble sculptured wall which are both full of symbolism and famous quotes.

 Another rule was that we were not allowed to speak.
 We were to pay our respects in absolute silence.
-Anisbel also told us of a number of other rules but they were not in place the day of our visit.
+Our guide Anisbel also told us of a number of other rules but they were not in place the day of our visit.

 Paying Our Respects